shnoh171/shnoh171.github.io/_posts/2018-12-02-atcoder-beginner-contest-115.md

 }
 ```

 Simple linear search problem.

-I also skip the description for this problem.
+In the code above, it is not necessary to insert the characters of string `s` into the integer array `digits`.
+The linear search can be done directly in `s`.
+This will result more efficient and shorter code.

 ### C. 755